 When dispatching an Event on the Event Bus, you will need to wrap it in an Event Message.
 The

 GenericEventMessage is an implementation that allows you to wrap your Event in a Message.
 You can use the constructor, or the static

 asEventMessage() method.
-The latter checks whether the given parameter doesn't already implement the
+The latter checks whether or not the given parameter implements the

 GenericEventMessage using the given

 Message's payload and metadata.
 If an Event is applied (published) by an Aggregate, Axon will automatically wrap the Event in a